 Description: The CRL distribution points extension identifies how CRL information is obtained;

-This extension is not used in DLMS/COSEM server certificates.
+This extension is not used in DLMS®/COSEM server certificates.

 Other extensions

 All other extensions not described in this profile should be considered OPTIONAL; their inclusion or exclusion and their values will depend upon the particular application or PKI profile.